gurgeous/httpdisk/README.md

 ## Faraday & httpdisk

 [Faraday](https://lostisland.github.io/faraday/) is a popular Ruby HTTP client.
 Faraday uses a stack of middleware to process each request, similar to the way Rack works deep inside Rails or Sinatra. httpdisk is Faraday middleware - it processes requests to look for cached responses on disk.
+Faraday's [usage page](https://lostisland.github.io/faraday/usage/) is a good place to learn more about Faraday.

 The simplest possible setup for httpdisk looks like this: